 Public Burden Statement

+The SET Demonstration is being carried out under the legal authority of PL 105-220 (subtitle D [sections 171 and 172]).
 Completing this document, which seeks to help the U.S. Department of Labor understand the effects of SET services on customers’ employment-related outcomes, is voluntary.
 The public reporting burden for this collection of information is estimated to average 60 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate to the Office of Policy Development and Research, U.S. Department of Labor, Room N5641, 200 Constitution Avenue, NW, Washington, DC 20210
+Send comments regarding this burden estimate to the Office of Policy Development and Research, U.S. Department of Labor, Room N5641, 200 Constitution Avenue, NW, Washington, DC 20210.

-THIS PAGE IS INTENTIONALLY BLANK